Compare Health Insurance Plans in Nevada

 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-Nine percent of Nevada residents are uninsured, matching the national average.
-That’s good news for policyholders.
-A high percentage of uninsured people raises premiums for insured people.
+11 percent of Nevada residents are uninsured, just above the national average.
+A high percentage of uninsured people can raise premiums for insured people.

 NV residents spend an average of $6,714 per year on health care, less than the national average.
 So, what determines prices in Nevada?
 Prices vary from person to person, but depend on these factors: